Kong/docs.konghq.com/app/_includes/md/kic/class.md

     protocol: HTTP
 " | kubectl apply -f -
 ```
-:
+The results should look like this:
 ```text
 gatewayclass.gateway.networking.k8s.io/kong created
 gateway.gateway.networking.k8s.io/kong created
 ```

-Once the controller has acknowledged the Gateway, it will show the proxy IP in
+After the controller has acknowledged the Gateway, it shows the proxy IP and
 its status:

 ```bash